hackclub/winter/Gam3rrXD.md

 (Not going off of any guides, this is all going to be researched and done by me)

 I am going to be bulding an RGB Smart mirror with Alexa support and a Hands Free Experience.
 I am exited to build this because this has been on my building wishlist for a while and this is finally an opertunity to build it, this would be a great addition to the bathroom or even my bedroom!
 This would be used for asthetic and as a home automation device.
-Adding on, I plan to setup a motion sensor so that the screen will turn off when there is no motion aka no one is in the room.
+Adding on, I plan to setup a motion sensor so that the screen will turn off when there is no motion aka no one is in the room, and plan to add a camera to implement facial detection so that each user can have a personalized viewing area.
 ## Plan

 1. Get all the material for the build, wait for it to arrive
 2. Design an application/plugin using IFTTT or Python to control the Lights and set up AVS along with setting up the motion sensor.
-(Already started the Voice services and motion sensor setup using python)
+Also, some code to implement facial detection for personalization (Camera will be mounted above head) (Already started the Voice services and motion sensor setup using python)
 3 Build the frame according to the size of the display and leaving enough wiggle room for the PI to slot in and the speakers to fit
 4 Place the display into the frame position the mirror and start prepping the Pi 5 Installing all necessary frameworks (Such as the magic mirror framework and amazon voice services) to operate the PI and seting it up within the frame.
 6 Crafting a casing to fit the PI into to protect it
-7 Screwing together the rest of the frame and mounting it.
+7 Screwing together the rest of the frame, Mount Camera, and motion sensor and mount it to the wall.
 8.Enjoying the mirror!
 ## Budget